27 States Have Banned Gender-Affirming Care for Trans Youth. The Federal Government Wants to Make It Worse.

 What You Can Do

-1. Check the KFF policy tracker to see where your state stands, then call your state legislators to oppose any pending ban or to support shield laws that protect families.
+1. Check the KFF policy tracker to see where your state stands.
+Call your state legislators to oppose any pending ban or to support shield laws that protect families.

 2. If the CMS rule has not been finalized, contact your U.S. senators and ask them to oppose the proposed hospital and Medicaid rules.
 Name the rule numbers: CMS-2025-1823 (hospital conditions) and CMS-2025-23464 (Medicaid funding).